krohrbaugh/kramerav/README.md

 In [Seinfeld][sf], the character [Cosmo Kramer][ck] was based on comedian [Kenny Kramer][kr2].
-In the shows pilot, the producers hadn't gotten permission to use Kenny Kramer's name, so the character was called Kessler instead.
+In the shows pilot, the producers hadn't gotten permission to use Kramer's name, so the character was called Kessler instead.

 This library controls [Kramer A/V's][kramer] media switches, but doesn't have permission to use _their_ trademarked name.
-It seemed fitting, therefore, to name it `kessler-av`.
+As a result, it seemed fitting to name it `kessler-av`.

 [ck]: https://en.wikipedia.org/wiki/Cosmo_Kramer